HenrikBacher/podcast/README.md

 $ java -jar ommer.jar SLUG SERIESURN IMAGEURL APIKEY HOSTURL
 ```

-SLUG SERIESURN IMAGEURL can be sniffed on dr.dk/lyd
+SLUG SERIESURN IMAGEURL APIKEY can be sniffed on dr.dk/lyd

-Note that you will need to fill in the API key in the config file.
-This can easily be obtained by enabling developer
-tools in Firefox and inspecting the requests on dr.dk/lyd.
+HOSTURL, is the domain the generated feed will be hosted on